Kathleen Booth: Early life and education

 Kathleen Britten was born in Stourbridge, Worcestershire, England, on 9 July 1922.
-She obtained a BSc in mathematics from the University of London in 1944 and went on to get a PhD in Applied Mathematics in 1950.
+She obtained a BSc in mathematics from Royal Holloway, University of London, in 1944 and went on to get a PhD in Applied Mathematics in 1950 from King's College London.
 She married her colleague Andrew Donald Booth in 1950 and had two children.

 Career

 Kathleen Booth worked at Birkbeck College, 1946–62.
-She travelled to the United States as Andrew Booth's research assistant in 1947, visiting with John von Neumann at Princeton.
-While at Princeton, she co-authored "General Considerations in the Design of an All Purpose Electronic Digital Computer," describing modifications to the original ARC redesign to the ARC2 using a von Neumann architecture.
+She travelled to the United States as Andrew Booth's research assistant in 1947, visiting with John von Neumann at Princeton University.
+While at Princeton, she co-authored "General Considerations in the Design of an All Purpose Electronic Digital Computer", describing modifications to the original ARC redesign to the ARC2 using a von Neumann architecture.
 Part of her contribution was the ARC assembly language.
 She also built and maintained ARC components.

 Kathleen and Andrew Booth's team at Birkbeck were considered the smallest of the early British computer groups.
-From 1947 to 1953, they produced three machines: ARC (Automatic Relay Computer) built with Xenia Sweeting, SEC (Simple Electronic Computer), and APE(X)C (All-purpose Electronic (Rayon) Computer).
+From 1947 to 1953, they produced three machines: ARC (Automatic Relay Computer) built with fellow research assistant Xenia Sweeting, an entirely electronic version of the ARC2 called SEC (Simple Electronic Computer), and APE(X)C (All-purpose Electronic (Rayon) Computer).
 She and Mr. Booth worked on the same team.
 This was considered a remarkable achievement due to the size of the group and the limited funds at its disposal.
 Although APE(X)C eventually led to the HEC series manufactured by the British Tabulating Machine Company, the small scale of the Birkbeck group did not place it in the front rank of British computer activity.

 Booth regularly published papers concerning her work on the ARC and APE(X)C systems and co-wrote "Automatic Digital Calculators" (1953) which illustrated the 'Planning and Coding' programming style.
-In 1957, She, her husband, and J.C.
-Jennings co-founded Birkbeck College's Department of Numerical Automation, now the School of Computer Science and Information Systems, in 1957.
+In 1957, Kathleen Booth, her husband Andrew, and J.C.
+Jennings co-founded Birkbeck College's Department of Numerical Automation, now the School of Computing and Mathematical Sciences.
 In 1958, she taught a programming course.

 In 1958, Booth wrote one of the first books describing how to program APE(X)C computers.